Commanding Officer on the Sharpsburg Campaign:

 The Regiment fought with the Army of Northern Virginia throughout the War.
 They were at Appomattox with 65 men in April 1865.

-Source: the 13th Virginia reenactors site, by Ron Larsen - who cites the ORs, Confederate Military History, and Southern Historical Society Papers.
+The quoted text above by Ron Larsen - who cites the ORs, Confederate Military History, and Southern Historical Society Papers - from the 13th Virginia reenactors.

 * If there's a symbol in the Details column ...